dhis2designlab/scp-cli/README.md

 # DHIS2 SCP CLI

 This documentation is part of Bengtsson, A. (2021).
 Facilitating Software Reuse.
 Using Design Science Research To Develop Design Principles For Implementing A Component Repository (Unpublished master's thesis).
 University of Oslo, Norway.

 This documentation is additionally a part of Heskja, H. A. (2021).
 Enabling software component reuse in enterprise software platform ecosystems (Unpublished master's thesis).
-University of Oslo.
+University of Oslo, Norway.

 This NPM package helps you to create NPM packages with React components that can be used to build DHIS2 apps or other components.